GRIEF & LOSS SUPPORT SERVICES

 Sometimes the grief experience can be so overwhelming that words fail to provide an appropriate outlet or a clear path to change.
 When words fail to capture our experiences, Art Therapy can provide a safe and effective way to communicate.
 Art Therapy is the therapeutic process of art making that can improve and enhance physical, mental and emotional well-being of individuals of all ages.
 The Registered Art Therapist assists mourners in engaging in the creative process in a supported and therapeutic way.
 Therapeutic relationship and art therapy process and can help increase functionality, resolve conflicts, develop skills, manage behavior, reduce stress, and receive comfort while achieving insight. – Adapted from the American Art Therapy Association

-- A Loss of Spouse/ Life Partner Support Group
+- Connecting and Coping: A Loss of Spouse/ Life Partner Support Group

-- Loss of Parent(s) and/or Guardian Support Group
+- Finding Your Way: Loss of Parent(s) and/or Guardian Support Group

-- A Workshop for Coping Through the Holiday Season
+- Lighting the Way: A Workshop for Coping Through the Holiday Season

 Grief is hard, but there are certain times of the year when it can become more difficult.
 The following programs were designed help provide support and tools during some difficult seasons.
 The following are some Holiday based programs we offer:

-- A Workshop for Coping Through The Holiday Season
+- Lighting the Way: A Workshop for Coping Through The Holiday Season

 - Remembering Mom: A Mother’s Day Workshop For Mourners

 - Remembering Dad: A Father’s Day Workshop For Mourners

 All Care Hospice believes in the therapeutic power of the creative process, personal ritual and community connection.
 The following workshops were created to provide diverse opportunities for connection, comfort and wellness in life after loss:

 This four week workshop is open to any adult mourner who would like to learn more about grief through the life cycle, complicated grief, trauma and some healthy approaches to coping with life after loss.
 This workshop is experiential and supportive.
 Each participate will receive helpful readings, resources and be invited to participate in discussions/ activities as comfortable.
 All sessions must be attended to participate.